DO NOT DISTRIBUTE

 In the Eventscribe Mobile App, we are improving how data is retrieved, stored, and displayed to enhance speed and performance.
 Optimizations will reduce load times, enable smarter data storage, and support a smoother user experience.

-This document is intended to outline internal updates and important details on data optimization roadmap initative.
+This document is intended to outline internal updates and important details on data optimization roadmap initiative.

 Understanding App Zips